francoisfried/CyberWiki/README.md

 ---

 ## **⚡ Contribute & Keep Updated!**
-🚀 Cybersecurity **evolve constantly**!
+🚀 Cybersecurity **evolves constantly**!
 This list will be updated periodically.

 🔹 **Found a new resource?
 Have a suggestion?**
 💡 **Open a GitHub issue or submit a pull request** to help keep this repo up to date!